adamaviv/ic220-s19/policy.md

 All exams are effectively cumulative, though the 12-week exam emphasizes material covered since the previous exam.
 The final exam will be cumulative

+### Bonus

+This course is hosted using git, which allows you a unique opportunity to contribute to the course through fixing mistakes and suggesting improvements by submitting a pull/merge request to this project.
+You can earn up to 2% points on your final grade!

+For each typo you find and submit a fix for, you earn 0.05% on your final grade.
+You can earn at most 1.5% points on your final grade for typos.

+You can earn up to 0.5% points on your final grade for submitting improved descriptions or corrections to existing notes.
+The value of the submission is at the description of the course coordinator.

+You will need to figure out how to submit pull/merge requests on your own, as this is bonus, and will not be covered explicitly in class.

 ## Absences